anderson5g/Magic-Point/README.md

 - Cleaning of justifications 🔍
 - Generation of spreadsheet ready for analysis 📊

+## Observação sobre o uso do programa

+To use the program, you must have Python correctly installed.

 ## How to Use 📝

 1. **Download the Project:**